Growing Miniature Orchids in the BiOrbAir

 I was very happy with the advice I received from the Royal Horticultural Society, it confirmed my own thoughts and suspicions.
 Since the removal of the infected leaves, my Masdevallia decumana looks a lot better, it has two, new healthy looking leaves growing.

 After what has happened I will be keeping a very close eye on this orchid and the other orchids growing inside this terrarium.
 If any more infected or marked leaves are produced I will promptly remove them with my terrarium tools, which I will sterilise before and after use.

 7th October 2015

 Miniature orchids recovering?

 I have been keeping a close eye on the orchids in my Miniature Orchid Trial.
-At the moment, things are looking much better inside this terrarium, and so far I’ve not seen any new signs of any infection on my miniature orchids.
+At the moment, things are looking much better inside this terrarium, and so far I’ve not seen any new signs of any infection on any of my miniature orchids.
 I still have some real concerns for my orchid plants, but I am glad to see that for the moment, things have stabilised inside this terrarium, with no new signs of disease appearing as yet.
 Of course this could change quickly, so I am monitoring all of the miniature orchids that are growing inside this terrarium.

 Currently inside my other BiOrbAir terrarium, I have an Ornithophora radicans specimen in flower, you can see photographs of this interesting miniature orchid in flower in my long-term review of my BiOrbAir (part two).
 While inside this Miniature Orchid Trial BiOrbAir Terrarium, it’s exciting to see the very earliest signs of a flowering stem being produced by this Domingoa purpurea specimen.

 I’ve been really pleased with the colour and appearance of the moss inside my Miniature Orchid BiOrbAir terrarium.
 The moss complements my orchids beautifully.